mucks/speedrun-survivors/speedrun-survivors-api/README.md

 ### TODO
-can users transfer cNFTs on their own or do they need to be minted? above doesnt protect pubkey starting game with some nfts and transferring them to other pubkey.. as it only checks ownership when the came concludes
+can users transfer cNFTs on their own or do they need to be minted? above doesn't protect pubkey starting game with some NFTs and transferring them to other pubkey... as it only checks ownership when the game concludes

 ### Testing certs
 ```